dinasv/CSBFinder/README.md

         - Each line describes a single CSB
             - ID: unique CSB ID
             - Length: number of characters in the CSB
-            - Score: a probabllistic ranking score, higher score indicates higher significance
+            - Score: a probabilistic ranking score, higher score indicates higher significance
-            - Instance count: number of input sequences with an insatnce
+            - Instance count: number of input sequences with an instance
-            - Instance_Ratio: number of input sequences with an insatnce divided by the number of input sequences
+            - Instance_Ratio: number of input sequences with an instance divided by the number of input sequences
-            - Exact_Instance_Count: number of input sequences with an instance that doesn't contain insertions
+            - Exact_Instance_Count: number of input sequences with an instance that does'nt contain insertions
             - CSB: a sequence of genes
             - Main_Category: if functional category was provided in the -cog-info file, this column contains the functional category of                             the majority of CSB gene families
             - Family_ID: CSBs with similar gene content will belong to the same family, indicated by a postive integer